-Because our private mortgages are meant to be transition mortgages, it makes more sense from an accounting perspective to keep the loan as simple as possible.
+Private mortgages are short term transition solutions.
+It makes more sense from an accounting perspective to keep the loans simple.

 Answer: Payments are made monthly on the 1st or 15th of each month.
 Payments can also be partially prepaid, or fully prepaid with no payments during the term provided there is sufficient equity.

-- Sign Mortgage Registration Documents With Lawyers – All Done!
+- Sign Mortgage Registration Documents with Your Lawyer

 There is no maximum loan amount.
 We have a wide variety of Investor/Lender partners that are able to cater to jumbo sized loans.
 In some cases, the timing of the loan request determines the availability.